Families Australia staff, based in Canberra, are as follows:

 Dr Brian Babington: Chief Executive Officer.
 Brian also serves as the Co-Chair of the National Forum for Protecting Australia’s Children, and Coordinator of the National Coalition on Child Safety and Wellbeing.

-A social change proponent, diplomat and author, Dr Babington has worked for over three decades for stronger communities, families and individuals in Australia and developing countries, particularly in Asia.
+Dr Brian Babington has worked for over three decades for stronger communities, families and individuals in Australia and developing countries, particularly in Asia.

 Stella is the Deputy CEO of Families Australia and has a long history of employment in human services including early childhood and family services, disability housing and aged care.
 Stella has held leadership and management positions in organisations that support families across the life course, including Forgotten Australians, Aboriginal & Torres Strait Islander children and families, sole parents and culturally diverse families and children.